DallasFormulaRacing/better-onboarding/docs/resources/learning-Git.md

 ## Where do I begin?

-Never use [Git](https://git-scm.com/)?
+Never used [Git](https://git-scm.com/)?
 Heck, you may have never even used [GitHub](https://github.com/), but that's all good!
 The goal of this short "lecture" on [Git](https://git-scm.com/)/[Github](https://github.com/) will hopefully give you everything you need to know to get up and running making and pushing your very first commits and pull requests!

 ### Text Resources